Search results for:

 Setting up shared FTP folders without a control panel can be a bit confusing and time-consuming.
 However, with the help of Virtualmin, you can have a shared FTP folder set up in little to no time at all with just a few clicks.

 The focus of this article is to show you how to enable shared FTP folders for one or more users in Virtualmin.
-This article implies that you have already installed Virtualmin, if you have not done so yet please take a look at the following article: How to install Virtualmin (CentOS 7).
+This article implies that you have already installed Virtualmin.
+If you have not done so yet, please look at the following article: How to install Virtualmin (CentOS 7).

-Before we get started you’ll need to login to your Virtualmin or Webmin account.
-If you’re not certain how to do this please review the following article, which should assist you with logging in: How to login to Webmin.
+Before we get started, you'll need to login into your Virtualmin or Webmin account.
+If you're not certain how to do this, please review the following article, which should assist you with logging in: How to login to Webmin.

-You’ll also need to have at least one FTP user setup, which is covered in this guide: How to create an FTP account in Virtualmin.
-After you have created at least one FTP user, please proceed with the following steps to setup shared FTP folders.
+You'll also need to have at least one FTP user setup covered in this guide: How to create an FTP account in Virtualmin.
+After creating at least one FTP user, please proceed with the following steps to set up shared FTP folders.

-As always, if you have any other questions of need further assistance, please feel free to contact our 24/7 Live Chat and we’ll be happy to help you.
+As always, if you have any other questions or need further assistance, please feel free to contact our 24/7 Live Chat, and we'll be happy to help you.